Meet Lorraine

 Lorraine Cochran-Johnson

-Lorraine Cochran-Johnson is originally from Greenville, Alabama and a twenty-five-year DeKalb County, Georgia resident.
-Lorraine attended Troy University where she received a B.S. degree in Political Science and Criminal Justice; a M.S. in The Administration of Criminal Justice and received an M.P.A. in Public Administration with a concentration in Economic Development and Grant Writing from Auburn University before attending John Marshall Law School.
+Lorraine Cochran-Johnson is originally from Greenville, Alabama, and a twenty-five-year DeKalb County, Georgia resident.
+Lorraine attended Troy University where she received a B.S. degree in Political Science and Criminal Justice; an M.S. in The Administration of Criminal Justice and received an M.P.A. in Public Administration with a concentration in Economic Development and Grant Writing from Auburn University before attending John Marshall Law School.
 Lorraine holds a business certificate from Harvard University in Delivering Public Services: Efficiency, Equity and Quality.
 Lorraine has over two decades of experience in print media, mass communications, and management.
-A seasoned grant writer, Lorraine has developed state and federal proposals resulting in the procurement of millions in CDBG funding for state and local entities through the Auburn University Economic Development Institute.

-As a professional, Lorraine spent over a decade at Creative Loafing Newspaper.
-An entrepreneur, Lorraine founded Salons Unlimited Magazine, a publication that started with 5,000 print issues in Atlanta and grew to a 56,000 circulation in 31 U.S. cities in three years before being sold in 2010.
-In 2009, Lorraine became a founding member of United Front Media, a premiere film and visual media company specializing in content development where she produced commercials for the City of Atlanta, MARTA, KIA and Hartsfield-Jackson International Airport.
+Lorraine spent two decades in print media and founded Salons Unlimited Magazine, a publication that started with 5,000 print issues in Atlanta and grew to a 56,000 circulation in 31 U.S. cities in three years before being sold in 2010.
 In 2015, Lorraine joined Real Times Media as the General Manager of the Atlanta Daily World Newspaper and Associate Publisher of Who’s Who In Black Atlanta.
 She was the VP of Business Development for RTM Properties – AtlantaDailyWorld.com and Atlanta Tribune: The Magazine, before resigning to pursue public service full-time during her 2018 campaign.

 Scroll to Top